-Our legacy wireless carrier mobile navigation business is declining and as it continues to decline, our revenue and net income or loss will continue to be adversely affected.
+Our legacy wireless carrier mobile navigation business is declining and may be eliminated altogether in the future.
+As it continues to decline, our revenue and net income or loss will continue to be adversely affected.
 We have historically been substantially dependent on two wireless carrier customers for a large portion of our revenue.
 Sprint ceased paying us for mobile navigation provided to its subscribers in bundles on September 30, 2013.
 Our other large wireless carrier customers have also experienced declines in monthly recurring revenue from subscriptions for mobile navigation.
-In the nine months ended March 31, 2016 and 2015, AT&T represented 10% and 17% of our total revenue, respectively.
+In the three months ended September 30, 2016 and 2015, AT&T represented 8% and 11% of our total revenue, respectively.
 In the last three fiscal years, AT&T subscribers have materially decreased their subscriptions for, and usage of, our paid navigation services and our revenue from our relationship with AT&T has declined accordingly.
-We anticipate that AT&T subscribers, and subscribers of other carriers who pay monthly recurring charges for our services, will continue to decrease their subscriptions for paid navigation services in favor of free or freemium offerings and that our revenue from our relationship with AT&T will continue to decline.
-In addition, as AT&T shifts the manner in which our applications are loaded on their devices to one where users are directed to an application store, the rate of decline in our revenue from AT&T may increase as those subscribers may then search for free alternatives.
-AT&T may determine that the cost of offering our service to its subscribers outweighs the benefits if the drop off of subscribers continues.
-Our failure to maintain our relationship with AT&T would substantially harm our business and we cannot assure you that we and AT&T will be able to reduce subscriber erosion.
-We anticipate that even if AT&T remains a wireless carrier customer, our revenue from AT&T will continue to decline substantially during fiscal 2016 and beyond.

-Our experience has been that subscribers do not opt to pay monthly recurring charges for mobile navigation products and instead use free or freemium offerings.
-We have sought to develop other sources of revenue from our location-based platforms, including automotive navigation and location-based advertising, but those sources of revenue have substantially lower margins than wireless carrier mobile navigation revenue and, as a result, we would have to generate substantially more revenue from those services to replace the declining wireless carrier revenue.
-Our other sources of revenue have only recently begun to grow as fast as the declines in mobile wireless carrier revenue and we cannot assure you that this recent growth will continue.
-As a result of the lower margins on automobile navigation and advertising revenue, we anticipate that we will continue to incur net losses in fiscal 2016 and possibly future periods.
-If we are unable to demonstrate to investors that we have developed stable, long-term revenue streams, the trading prices of our common stock may decline further and the trading volumes for our common stock may be low, adding to price volatility.
+We anticipate that AT&T subscribers, and subscribers of other carriers who pay monthly recurring charges for our services, will continue to decrease their subscriptions for paid navigation services in favor of free or freemium offerings and that revenue from our relationship with AT&T and other carriers will continue to decline and may be eliminated altogether in the future.
+AT&T may determine that the cost of offering our service to its subscribers outweighs the benefits if the drop off of subscribers continues, and AT&T may decide to terminate our business relationship.
+Our failure to maintain our relationship with AT&T would substantially harm our business.
+In addition, our other sources of revenue from our location-based platforms, including automotive navigation and location-based advertising, have substantially lower margins than wireless carrier mobile navigation revenue and, as a result, we would have to generate substantially more revenue from those services to replace the declining wireless carrier revenue.
+As a result of the lower margins on automobile navigation and advertising revenue, we anticipate that we will continue to incur net losses in fiscal 2017 and possibly future periods.